NNPDF/nnpdf/doc/sphinx/source/external-code/pdf-codes.md

 ## PDF compression
-In order to maintain the faithfulness of released NNPDF grids, while keeping a reasonable number of replicas, 1000 replicas are generated and then compressed to a set of 100 replicas.
+In order to maintain the faithfulness of released NNPDF grids, while keeping a reasonable number of replicas, a PDF set with 1000 replicas is generated and then compressed to a set of 100 replicas.
-This is done with the [pyCompressor](https://n3pdf.github.io/pycompressor/) library, a python compression code that extracts, from an initial PDF set of replicas, the subset that most truthfully reproduces the statistical properties of the prior.
+This is done with the [pyCompressor](https://n3pdf.github.io/pycompressor/) library, a python compression code that extracts, from an initial PDF set of replicas, the subset that most truthfully reproduces the underlying probability distribution of the prior.
 [pyCompressor](https://n3pdf.github.io/pycompressor/) is an updated python version of [compressor](https://github.com/scarrazza/compressor), which was used in previous releases.